-These perceptions might be right or wrong, but that is irrelevant: they exist.
+Whether these perceptions are right or wrong is irrelevant.
+They exist.
 And, what is even more alarming: they are formed in an extremely short timeframe, based on almost no data.

-Therefore, having a position in the workplace, or applying for one, means you have a brand, whether you want it or not.
+Therefore, having a position in the workplace, or applying for one, means you need to be aware of the fact that you have a brand, whether you want it or not.
 The only question is if you are aware of your brand and actively try to manage it, or if you choose to neglect it.